 If you sweat excessively during a workout, you can become dehydrated.
 One of the symptoms of dehydration is thick, stringy saliva, which can form a white, sticky substance around your mouth.
 Another cause of white around the mouth with exercise is a condition known as dry mouth.

-You may think that feeling thirsty is the best indicator of dehydration, but that's not necessarily the case, reports MayoClinic.com.
+You may think that feeling thirsty is the best indicator of dehydration, but that's not necessarily the case, according to the Mayo Clinic.
 A better test is how often you need to urinate and the color of your urine.
 If it is dark yellow and you only need to go about every eight hours, it's likely you are dehydrated, even if you're not thirsty.

-Breathing through your mouth can also exacerbate the problem, says MayoClinic.com.
-As this is something you tend to do when exercising, you may find that if you suffer from dry mouth, your symptoms are worse during a workout.
+Breathing through your mouth can also exacerbate the problem, according to the Mayo Clinic.
+As this is something you tend to do when exercising, you may find that if you have dry mouth, your symptoms are worse during a workout.
 This includes the dry, thick saliva that can form in the corners of your mouth.